tinue/apa102-pi/README.md

 - 2.2.1 (2019-09-20): Nothing new, just a re-test of the library with Raspbian Buster
 - 2.3.0 (2019-11-24): Untested fix for SK9822 type LEDs; Fix name space; Update readme.
 Note: The namespace fix breaks compatibility with the previous version, hence the minor upgrade in the version number.
+- 2.4.0 (2020-03-20): SPI: Switch from deprecated Adafruit_GPIO to Adafruit_Blinka library;